cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2026/standardflow.md

 CAREFUL FROM HERE IS EXERCISE!
 I NEED TO VERIFY THE FLOW.
 Maybe we can even skip this part and provide directly the card?

-In this section we will use a datacard corresponding to the full distribution that was shown at the start of section 1, not just the high mass region.
-Have a look at `datacard_part2.txt`: this is still currently a one-bin counting experiment, however the yields are much higher since we now consider the full range of $M_{\mathrm{T}}^{\mathrm{tot}}$.
-If you run the asymptotic limit calculation on this you should find the sensitivity is significantly worse than before.
+**Tasks and questions:**

+Have a look at `datacard_part2.txt`: this is currently set up as a one-bin counting experiment, this means only yields are provided.

 The **first task** is to convert this to a shape analysis: the file `datacard_part2.shapes.root` contains all the necessary histograms, including those for the relevant shape systematic uncertainties.
 Add the relevant `shapes` lines to the top of the datacard (after the `kmax` line) to map the processes to the correct TH1s in this file.
-Hint: you will need a different line for the signal process.
+Hint: you will need a different line for the signal process, since their naming patterns are different from the background ones.

 Compared to the counting experiment we must also consider the effect of uncertainties that change the shape of the distribution.
-Some, like `CMS_eff_t_highpt`, were present before, as it has both a shape and normalisation effect.
-Others are primarily shape effects so were not included before.
+Some, like `CMS_eff_t_highpt`, are already present in the datacard, as it has both a shape and normalisation effect.

 Add the following shape uncertainties: `top_pt_ttbar_shape` affecting `ttbar`,the tau energy scale uncertainties `CMS_scale_t_1prong0pi0_13TeV`, `CMS_scale_t_1prong1pi0_13TeV` and `CMS_scale_t_3prong0pi0_13TeV` affecting all processes except `jetFakes`, and `CMS_eff_t_highpt` also affecting the same processes.

-Once this is done you can run the asymptotic limit calculation on this datacard.
-From now on we will convert the text datacard into a RooFit workspace ourselves instead of combine doing it internally every time we run.
-This is a good idea for more complex analyses since the conversion step can take a notable amount of time.
+Once this is done you can convert the text datacard into a RooFit workspace.
+If we feed the datacard directly into Combine, this step will be done internally every time we run.
+It is a good idea to do it explicitely especially for more complex analyses, since the conversion step can take a notable amount of time.
 For this we use the `text2workspace.py` command:

 ```shell
 text2workspace.py datacard_part2.txt -m 800 -o workspace_part2.root
 ```
-And then we can use this as input to combine instead of the text datacard:
+And then we can verify that our setup works properly using this as input to combine: -> SHOULD WE REMOVE THIS PIECE?
 ```shell
 combine -M AsymptoticLimits workspace_part2.root -m 800
 ```
-**Tasks and questions:**

-  - Verify that the sensitivity of the shape analysis is indeed improved over the counting analysis in the first part.
+  - Verify that the sensitivity of the shape analysis is indeed improved over the counting analysis in the first part. -> TO BE MOVED LATER AS OPTIONAL EXERCISE
   - *Advanced task*: You can open the workspace ROOT file interactively and print the contents: `w->Print();`.
 Each process is represented by a PDF object that depends on the shape morphing nuisance parameters.
 From the workspace, choose a process and shape uncertainty, and make a plot overlaying the nominal shape with different values of the shape morphing nuisance parameter.
 You can change the value of a parameter with `w->var("X")->setVal(Y)`, and access a particular pdf with `w->pdf("Z")`.
 PDF objects in RooFit have a [createHistogram](https://root.cern.ch/doc/master/classRooAbsReal.html#a552a08367c964e689515f2b5c92c8bbe) method that requires the name of the observable (the variable defining the x-axis) - this is called `CMS_th1x` in combine datacards.
 Feel free to ask for help with this!

+### B: MC Statistical uncertainties